18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 Yahaira Rios lives in New York City and her life changes forever the day she finds out her father has been killed in a plane crash on his way to the Dominican Republic for his summer trip.
 This is one of the most emotional and poignant books about grief and the bonds of sisters.

-Long Way Down by Jason Reynolds
+Long Way Down

+This book for a 13-year-old takes place throughout a 60-second elevator ride.
+15-year-old Will is taking the elevator down on his way to shoot his brother’s killer.
 Visited by spirits at each level as he descends, he needs to decide if he should continue the cycle of street violence or let his brother’s death go unavenged.
-This moving book about grief is perfect for teens.